Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: Introduction

 The absence of comprehensive models presents challenges for using QPOs as system diagnostics.
 The link between QPO behavior, accretion states, spectral transitions, and jet ejections suggests that disk-based explanations may be insufficient.
 Instead, intrinsic variability in the corona may drive these phenomena.

-This work outlines a new theoretical framework for coronal variability grounded in non-equilibrium thermodynamics and nonlinear dynamical systems.
-In this formulation, the corona operates as a self-oscillating system, capable of generating and sustaining quasi-periodic X-ray oscillations through an internal feedback mechanism.
-In contrast to forced or parametric resonances, self-oscillators rely on a {\it feedback} mechanism, rather than on a precise matching between the periodicity of an external power source and the natural periodicity of the oscillation.
-A self-oscillator is an autonomous {\it engine}, and the engine dynamics of the X-ray corona could be connected with out active phenomena like the generation of turbulence and jets.
+This work outlines a new conceptual framework for understanding coronal variability, based on non-equilibrium thermodynamics and the theory of nonlinear dynamical systems.
+In this formulation, the corona operates as a self-oscillating system, which generates and maintains QPOs through an internal feedback mechanism.
+Unlike forced or parametric resonances, a self-oscillator does not depend on matching the periodicity of an external power source and the oscillator's natural periodicity.
+A self-oscillator is an autonomous {\it engine}, and the engine dynamics of the X-ray corona could be connected with active phenomena like the generation of turbulence and jets.